 He shot me one last look before turning and walking away.
 Only then did I allow myself to breathe, stabbing at the grass in frustration.

-This all happened because of the damn scrolls in the Homonhon Empire.
+This all started because of those damn scrolls in the Homonhon Empire.
 Why were they so important to the prince?
-He was already in power, so why was he making everyone miserable over a bunch of ancient words?
-From what I could understand, the scrolls talked about dragons and power, but it’s not like the power was literally inside someone’s heart, right?
+He was already in power, so why make everyone miserable over some ancient words?
+From what I could piece together, the scrolls supposedly told a story of dragons and power.
+But it’s not like that power was literally hiding in someone’s heart, right?
 What was his obsession with this?
-Could it make me levitate?
-Could it send me back home?
-Why were Jejemon characters even involved in all this?
+I’d get it if the scrolls could make me levitate or send me back home—but no. They were just some cryptic, rhyming story about dragons, like one of those crappy fairy tales.

 I shook my head.
-I didn’t have time to dwell on these questions.
-Hiding my identity was getting harder by the day, and on top of that, I couldn’t even bathe with all these naked men around.
-I’d have to wait until they fell asleep and hope the water wasn’t too cold by then.
+I didn’t have time to waste on these thoughts.
+Hiding my identity was getting harder by the day, and to make things worse, I couldn’t even bathe with all these naked men around.
+I’d have to wait until they fell asleep and hope the water wasn’t ice-cold by then.

 Several Hours Later